 Players do not have to explain or reveal notes to other players.
 Judges may ask to see a player’s notes and/or request that the player explain their notes.

 Since a lot of Magic events are multinational ones, players are allowed to take notes in any language they want, even in Klingon.
 Since those notes are only for a player’s personal use, players are not obligated to explain or translate them to their opponent.
 A judge may ask a player to explain what is on their notes since it is vital for the judge’s job.

 Players may not refer to other notes, including notes from previous matches, during games.

-While each game in the match is in progress, players are allowed only to look out into notes that they made during the current match.
+While each game in the match is in progress, players are allowed only to look at notes they made during the current match.
 Players cannot check notes from previous rounds or notes that were created before the match during a game of Magic